Create Transaction

 Transaction category for classification

-ISO 8601 datetime when the transaction occurred (defaults to creation time)
+ISO 8601 datetime when the transaction occurred (defaults to creation time).
+Stored as UTC.
+Use

 Legacy-compatible: one UUID or an array of UUIDs of risk matrices owned by your organization.
 When non-empty, only rules assigned to those matrices run for this transaction (no mixing with βlooseβ trigger-only rules).
 Omit both